IDAES/idaes-pse/docs/source/models/separator.rst

 **Ideal Separation**

-The IDAES Separator model supports ideal separations, where all of a given subset of the mixed stream is sent a single outlet (i.e. split fractions are equal to zero or one).
+The IDAES Separator model supports ideal separations, where all of a given subset of the mixed stream is sent to a single outlet (i.e. split fractions are equal to zero or one).
 In these cases, no Constraints are necessary for performing the separation, as the mixed stream states can be directly partitioned to the outlets.

-Ideal separations will not work for all choices of state variables, and thus will not wokr for all property packages.
+Ideal separations will not work for all choices of state variables, and thus will not work for all property packages.
 To use ideal separations, the user must provide a map of what part of the mixed flow should be partitioned to each outlet.
-The `ideal_split_map` should be a dict-like object with keys as tuples mathcing the `split_basis` argument and values indicating which outlet this subset should be partitioned too.
+The `ideal_split_map` should be a dict-like object with keys as tuples matching the `split_basis` argument and values indicating which outlet this subset should be partitioned to.

 **Variables**